-Prism Speech ATX is a private in-home and virtual speech therapy service.
-We serve the Austin and the greater central Texas area.
-We specialize in oral motor based therapy to treat speech, tongue thrust/lisp, and feeding..
+Prism Speech ATX is a private therapy clinic serving Austin and the Greater Central Texas area.
+We specialize in oral motor based therapy to treat speech disorders, tongue thrust/lisp, and feeding.
 We do not accept insurance at this time.
 For private pay rates and monthly package rates, contact us at email@example.com

 We offer therapy to treat disorders/delays including:

 - Articulation/Speech Delays